Abortion pill access is unchanged after the Supreme Court's decision. Here's what you need to know

 Here's a look at what Thursday's decision does and does not mean for abortion access.

-Essentially, the justices said the anti-abortion doctors who brought the case did not have the legal standing to sue the Food and Drug Administration over the drug's safety or the FDA’s policies in making it more widely available.
+Essentially, the justices said the anti-abortion doctors who brought the case did not have the legal standing to sue the Food and Drug Administration over the drug's safety or changes making it more widely available.
 The FDA approved the drug more than 20 years ago and has reiterated its safety and effectiveness.

 While the decision keeps mifepristone available, legal experts say that other groups or individuals who believe they can show a stronger legal connection to the drug might try to sue along similar lines.

-“It’s a win that the status quo is preserved but it doesn’t signal that these are now dead arguments that others aren’t going to try and pursue,” Rachel Rebouche, a law professor at Temple University.
+“It’s a win that the status quo is preserved but it doesn’t signal that these are now dead arguments that others aren’t going to try and pursue,” said Rachel Rebouche, a Temple University law professor.

-Mifepristone is a prescription drug that helps end pregnancies by dilating the cervix and blocking effects of the hormone progesterone, which is needed to sustain a pregnancy.
+Mifepristone is a prescribed to end pregnancies by dilating the cervix and blocking the hormone progesterone, which is needed to sustain a pregnancy.
 It is usually taken with a second drug, misprostol, that causes the uterus to cramp and contract.
-The two-drug regimen is used to end a pregnancy through 10 weeks gestation.
+The two-drug regimen is used to end a pregnancy through 10 weeks.

-Mifepristone remains fully approved and available under the latest FDA framework, which includes telehealth prescribing and mail delivery to patients.
-The FDA has also expanded availability to large pharmacy chains and allowed prescribing by nurses and other health professionals, not just physicians.
+Mifepristone remains fully approved and available under the current FDA framework, which allows telehealth prescribing and mail delivery to patients.
+The FDA has also expanded availability to large pharmacy chains and allowed prescribing by nurses and other health professionals.

 Those policies have increased the prescribing of mifepristone, which accounted for nearly two-thirds of all U.S. abortions last year.